gerrytan/azsubsyn/README.md

 Alternatively install via go toolchain: `go install github.com/gerrytan/azsubsyn@latest`.
 The binary will be available in `$GOPATH/bin/azsubsyn`.

+Updating is as simple as replacing the old binary with a newer version.

 ## Usage

 ### Credentials setup